Fractal-Development/fractal/packages/fractal-ui/README.md

 ### Is there more configuration needed?

+Remember to add `import 'react-native-reanimated'` at the beginning of your application if you are using react native.

-For Expo/React Native no, and depending on your set up for React.JS or Next.JS you might need to transpile our modules too, check out our examples in this same repo to see a small project using `fractal-ui`.
+Depending on your set up for React.JS or Next.JS you might need to transpile our modules too, check out our examples in this same repo to see a small project using `fractal-ui`.

 ### Is it a problem if we do not use the exact same React version?